Cornell student activist chooses to leave US after judge denies bid to immediately block deportation

 “Given what we have seen across the United States, I have lost faith that a favorable ruling from the courts would guarantee my personal safety,” Taal, 31, said in a social media post Monday.

-His attorney, Eric Lee, did not immediately respond to CNN’s request for comment, but posted to X in response to Taal’s decision.
+Lee did not elaborate on where Taal had gone when he left the US but posted to X in response to Taal’s decision.

 “I feel like a stranger in my country.
 What is America if people like Momodou are not welcome here?”
 Lee wrote Monday.
 “Onward to the next fight.”